-- This study assesses the rural settlements within the District in terms of sustainability.
-For simplicity, this has been split in to two main categories services and facilities within a settlement (e.g. post office and school), and accessibility to other services (e.g. employment and hospitals). - Five settlements score highly in both categories due to a higher number of services and facilities within the settlement and a half hourly bus route serving wider needs.
-These settlements are Armitage with Handsacre, Shenstone, Fazeley, Whittington and Little Aston. - Three settlements score highly in terms of services and facilities within the village, but did not score as highly in accessibility due to the lack of a half hourly bus service.
-These settlements are Alrewas, Fradley and Stonnall.
-In the previous Study (2008) Alrewas and Fradley received higher scores due to a half hourly bus service, however the timetable has been altered so that the regularity of the bus service cannot be considered half hourly. - The settlements of Hopwas and Streethay score highly in terms of accessibility due to their position on the edge of larger settlements and thus benefiting from a half hourly bus route.
-However, in terms of services and facilities within the settlement, they score poorly.
+- This Study assesses the rural settlements within the District in terms of sustainability.
+For simplicity, this has been split in to two main categories services and facilities within a settlement (e.g. post office and school), and accessibility to other services (e.g. employment and hospitals).
+This study updates the previous version carried out in 2011 and is the first to be undertaken since the adoption of the Local Plan Strategy 2008-2029. - Four settlements score highly in both categories due to a higher number of services and facilities within the settlement and a half hourly bus route serving wider needs.
+These settlements are Armitage with Handsacre, Shenstone, Fazeley and Little Aston. - Four settlements score highly in terms of services and facilities within the village, but did not score as highly in accessibility due to the lack of a half hourly bus service.
+These settlements are Alrewas, Fradley, Whittington and Stonnall.
+In the previous study, Whittington received higher scores due to a half hourly bus service, however the timetable has been altered to hourly which significantly reduces its score in terms of accessibility.
+In the same way, following alterations to timetables announced in September 2015 routes serving Fradley, Alrewas and Kings Bromley, whilst still regular, can no longer be considered hourly throughout the day. - The settlements of Hopwas and Streethay score highly in terms of accessibility due to their position on the edge of larger settlements and thus benefiting from a half hourly bus route.
+However, in terms of services and facilities within the settlement itself, they score poorly. - It should be noted that this study captures a "moment in time" and some settlements are likely score more highly in the future as a result of new housing development.
+For instance, under the Local Plan Strategy, the Concept Statements for the Strategic Development Allocations at Fradley and Streethay include the provision of new services and facilities as well as improved public transport links.
+(See Appendices D-E, Local Plan Strategy 2008-2029).

-1 Aims of the Study 1
+Aims of the Study 1

-2 Background to Rural Sustainability 3
+2 Background to Rural Sustainability 2

-3 Definition of Rural Settlements 8
+3 Definition of Rural Settlements 7

-4 Settlement Profiles 9
+4 Settlement Profiles 8

 5 Definition of Rural Services 19

 6 Delivery of Rural Services 21

 7 Inter-relationship Between Rural Settlements & Urban Areas 22

 8 Primary Services, Facilities & Jobs 24

 9 Key Local Services & Facilities 26

 10 Rural Accessibility 32

-11 Sustainable Rural Settlement Summary 37
+Sustainable Rural Settlement Summary 36

+Appendices

-A Sustainability Matrix: Access, Services & Facilities 41
+Sustainability Matrix: Access, Services & Facilities 40